Flexiston/Flexiston/README.md

 - 🎉 I'm a 12 years old boy.
 - ✨ I like learning and programming.
-- 🌱 I'm currently learning python, JS, CSS.
+- 🌱 I'm currently learning Python, JS, CSS.

 ### Where To Find Me 🔍